Greycampus/php/introduction.md

 **PHP tags:**<br/>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The PHP parsing engine needs a way to differentiate PHP code from other elements in the page.
 The mechanism for doing so is known as 'escaping to PHP'.
 There are four ways to do this<br/>
--The most common tag:<br/>
+- The most common tag:<br/>
 &nbsp;&nbsp;```<?php [code here] ?>```<br/>
--Another version is this one, which is the same kind of tags used for e.g. blocks of JavaScript code:<br/>
+- Another version is this one, which is the same kind of tags used for e.g. blocks of JavaScript code:<br/>
 &nbsp;&nbsp;```<script language=”php”> [code here] </script>```<br/>
--A lot of PHP installations are set up to allow the short version:<br/>
+- A lot of PHP installations are set up to allow the short version:<br/>
 &nbsp;&nbsp;```<? [code here] ?>```<br/>
--On some servers, ASP style tags have been enabled.
+- On some servers, ASP style tags have been enabled.
 They look like this:<br/>
 &nbsp;&nbsp;```<% [code here] %>```<br/>

 **Commenting PHP code:**<br/>